geoschem/GCHP/docs/source/user-guide/config-files/ExtData_rc.rst

 for GCHP.
 Explanatory information about the file is located at the top of the configuration file in all run directories.
-The file format is the same as that used in the GEOS model, and GMAO/NASA documentation for it can be found at the ExtData component page on the GEOS-5 wiki.
+The file format is the same as that used in the GEOS model, and GMAO/NASA documentation for it can be found at the 'ExtData component page on the GEOS-5 wiki <https://geos5.org/wiki/index.php?title=Using_the_ExtData_component&mobileaction=toggle_view_desktop/>`_.
 Note that this file will be retired in GCHP v15.0 when MAPL version 3 is integrated into GCHP.
 It will be replaced with a YAML format file with a simplified and easier to understand interface.